Electric Transportation Technology (B.S.)

 A Mathematics Placement Examination is required of entering students who have not already earned advanced credit in pre-calculus.

-A moratorium was approved starting Fall 2017.
+An admissions moratorium is in effect for this program.
 No new students will be admitted.

 This program extends the practical and applied base of the associate degree program by means of more theoretical courses in electrical, advanced energy storage, and hybrid electric vehicle technology with additional background courses in mathematics, science, and socio-humanities.
 Candidates for the B.S.E.T.T. degree must earn a minimum of 128 credits, as outlined in one of the following major programs and including the University General Education Requirements.
 University policy allows a maximum of sixty-four semester credits transferred from community colleges to Wayne State, but students following University-approved articulation agreements with community colleges are able to exceed the maximum of sixty-four credits; a minimum of thirty semester credits must be earned from Wayne State, at least twenty-four of which must be in Division of Engineering Technology courses.
 All coursework must be completed in accordance with the academic procedures of the University and the College and must conform to Division academic standards.